TomBer101/Facebook-WinForms/README.md

-# SocialMate - Windows Desktop Application 🚀
+# Facebook-WinForms - Windows Desktop Application 🚀

-Welcome to SocialMate, a Windows desktop application designed to enhance your Facebook experience.
+Welcome to Facebook-WinForms, a Windows desktop application designed to enhance your Facebook experience.
 In this application, I've integrated various design patterns to provide a user-friendly interface, implementing features that go beyond the standard Facebook experience.

 ## Features